CUBS 8 – 4 DODGERS

 The scene was a jam-packed Murphy’s Bleachers on Sheffield after the game.
-Alex Rodriguez and Pete Rose on the Fox Sports set at the intersection behind the bleachers, across the way, done-up and spotlit, revelling in what could only be the wildest baseball postgame scene they’ve seen.
+Alex Rodriguez and Pete Rose on the Fox Sports set at the intersection behind the bleachers, across the way, done-up and spotlit, reveling in what could only be the wildest baseball postgame scene they’ve seen.

 — FS1 (@FS1) October 16, 2016

 The Cubs won a playoff game.
 An NLCS Playoff game.
 That won’t ever feel anything but abnormal to say.

 They won a very big playoff game indeed.